Real observers solving imaginary problems: Discussion

 \section{Discussion}

 We have shown that after including the observer we remove the dimension dependent factors of $i$.
 They are removed by taking into account the degrees of freedom of the position of the observer.
-The final factor of $i$ is removed by correctly taking into account the connection between the integral over the proper length along the observer and the similar integral along an imaginary direction which imposes the Hamiltonian constraint at the observer location.
+Another factor of $i$ is removed by correctly taking into account the connection between the integral over the proper length along the observer and the similar integral along an imaginary direction which imposes the Hamiltonian constraint at the observer location.
+There are two remaining factors of $i$ or a minus sign, for which we do not have a good explanation.

-In order to obtain these results we had to analytically continue the parameters of the theory, both the mass and the cosmological constant as in \nref{NuEps} \nref{LamRot}.
+In order to obtain these results we had to analytically continue the parameters of the theory, both the mass and Newton's constant as in \nref{NuEps} \nref{GNRot1}.
 We would obtain the same final answer \nref{ZcountFin} if we had changed the sign of $\epsilon$.
 Everywhere that we had an $i$ we would need to put a $-i$ in the intermediate steps.
-One important point is that the phase rotation in $\Lambda$ and $m$ should be correlated as in \nref{NuEps} \nref{LamRot}.
+One important point is that the phase rotation in $1/G_N$ and $m$ should be correlated as in \nref{NuEps} \nref{GNRot1}.
 This correlation can be justified a posteriori by noticing the cancellation between the factors of $i$ from the conformal killing vectors and the ones from the observer position.

 An interesting possible computation for the future, which can check the cancellation of the $D$ dependent phase factors, is the following.
-We can consider the euclidean partition function of a near extremal charged black hole in de-Sitter in the regime where the radius of the black hole is significantly smaller than the radius of de Sitter.
+We can consider the euclidean partition function of a near extremal magnetically charged black hole in de-Sitter in the regime where the radius of the black hole is significantly smaller than the radius of de Sitter.
 Such a black hole can be in thermal equilibrium with the cosmological horizon leading to a smooth solution in Euclidean signature.
-We expect that the straight partition function should only give a $-i$ factor, which would then be interpreted as in section \ref{Lasti}.
+We expect that the straight partition function should only give a $-i$ factor.